Literacy, Language, and Culture

 Course planning sheets outline the School of Education course requirements.

-This concenctration provides opportunities to work with faculty members who are leaders in literacy, language, and culture.
-Here are some of the projects that faculty and students are working on now, or have been involved with in the past:
+This concentration provides opportunities to work with faculty members who are leaders in literacy, language, and culture.
+Here are two projects currently underway among LLC faculty members.